bezmoradi/tutorials/go/01-intro.md

 go version
 ```

 You should see output like: `go version go1.24.0 darwin/amd64` (version may vary).

-### Updating Go

 To update Go to the latest version:

 ```bash
 brew upgrade go